-After I graduated I leaped into a sales job because of the flashy salary they offered to someone my age & all of the perks, development & culture they promised.
-They weren’t lying to me, I was making boat loads of money for someone my age & I was getting training & development & being introduced to a wicked culture.
+After I graduated I leapt into a sales job because of the flashy salary they offered to someone my age and all of the perks, development and culture they promised.
+They weren’t lying to me, I was making boat loads of money for someone my age and I was getting training and development and being introduced to a wicked culture.
 But once it came to that one year mark in working there, something within me changed.

-When I first started this job they sent out a bio piece & one of the questions was “what was your dream job growing up?”
+When I first started this job they sent out a bio piece and one of the questions was “what was your dream job growing up?”
 I wrote “a bad ass writer like Carey Bradshaw”.
 I started to think about why I wrote that.
-I started to think about what my high school English teachers used to grade me as & say about my work.
-Flashes of ‘A’ & ‘A-” came into my head & red ink saying “Fantastic!” ..
+I started to think about what my high school English teachers used to grade me as and say about my work.
+Flashes of ‘A’ and ‘A-” came into my head and red ink saying “Fantastic!” ..
 “Wonderfully written” .. and my favourite “Get an agent kid!”
-I loved English in school, I loved English & essays in University & I loved writing in the little spare time I had between work & spiralling into a bad place.
-So I let my mind continue to follow that feeling & I started to imagine where I could take this.
-I started to look at writing jobs in Toronto, titles of people in writing on LinkedIn & I got so excited about day dreaming of a job as a writer that I thought I needed to do something about this.
+I loved English in school, I loved English and essays in University and I loved writing in the little spare time I had between work and spiralling into a bad place.
+So I let my mind continue to follow that feeling and I started to imagine where I could take this.
+I started to look at writing jobs in Toronto, titles of people in writing on LinkedIn and I got so excited about day dreaming of a job as a writer that I thought I needed to do something about this.
 For the first time in about 6 months, I started to feel my motivation coming back; I started to feel ‘extremely motivated with all the opportunity in the world’.

-I had to follow that feeling & shortly after, I quit my job.
-I started this blog & I started looking for creative writing opportunities.
-My aunt worked in Radio all of her life & had strong connections so I asked her to introduce me to people in the Creative Writing department.
-I spoke to them & got them to look over my Radio Ad portfolio I created.
-Then next thing you know, a full time internship popped up at Corus Toronto for Technical Production & Media Content Development helping out 3 shows!
-I jumped at it & that is what my days are filled with right now.
-I spend one day a week in the studio listening & watching everyone record what I am helping create & the rest of the time I am working cozily from home creating content to blog about & updated social media platforms & websites for the station!
+I had to follow that feeling and shortly after, I quit my job.
+I started this blog and I started looking for creative writing opportunities.
+My aunt worked in Radio all of her life and had strong connections so I asked her to introduce me to people in the Creative Writing department.
+I spoke to them and got them to look over the Radio Ad portfolio I created.
+Then next thing you know, a full time internship popped up at Corus Toronto as Writer/Producer for a popular Talk Radio show!
+I jumped at it and that is what my days are filled with right now.
+I spend one day a week in the studio listening and watching everyone record what I am helping create and the rest of the time I am working cozily from home creating content to blog about and updating social media platforms and websites for the station!

-I FOLLOWED THE FEELING & it was completely worth it. we need to listen to the feelings that overwhelm us with joy & follow them.
+I FOLLOWED THE FEELING, and it was completely worth it.
+We need to listen to the feelings that overwhelm us with joy and follow them.
 My all time favourite quote (seriously, it is written on my make up mirror in Sharpie) is: If you can’t stop thinking about it, don’t stop working towards it!